jlinoff/pam/README.md

 <img src="pam-new-record-done-expand.png" width="400" alt="new-record-done-expand">

 #### Method 2: Clone Approach
+The second way to create a new record is by cloning it.
 Cloning a record is simple.
 Just expand a record and click or tap on the clone button and an edit dialogue pops up.